mojodojodev/mojodojo.dev/mojo_team_answers.md

 GPU numbers are not far away, and benefit directly from everything we've shown so far.
 You'll need to use your imagination or extrapolate or imagine until we publish our next step, but we're not messing around here.
 Our goal is to announce things that are solid and production quality, not claim demo- or research-quality results.
 The ML industry has had enough of that for one or two generations.

+### Pytorch on Different hardware
+We outperform PyTorch across a large range of hardware (Intel, AMD, ARM etc) [see performance dashboard](https://www.modular.com/engine#performance) and swap around the Instance Types

+### Quantization
+We support quantization and it will support many other HW types like edge deployments

 ### Adding a new hardware accelerator
+We can only say that we're working on accelerators and that is core to the mission, but can't talk about that until we're ready to talk about it 😀

 Totally depends on the arch, and the compiler system for the target hw that is a very complicated question.

 Similarly, that is an insanely complicated question.
 Software is one of the hardest parts of AI HW.
 This is one of the big problems modular is solving.
 If you are interested, please check 'hardware' in get started.